 Course offered to students as an introduction to residence life, reviewing foundational residence life research, examining theoretical frameworks in community, group, and student development, developing practical skills, and orienting students to student housing.
 Given the foundational nature of the course, it will focus primarily on raising student awareness and basic skill development.
 The topics of the course will provide a collective understanding of the philosophical underpinnings of our work (why we do what we do) and the basis for future training.
+This course may be taken 1 time for credit.
+Course classification: LDC

-ED134 Children Who are Dual Lang Learners 2 credits (2 lec hrs/wk)

-This course focuses on the unique characteristics of teaching young children who are Dual Language Learners (DLL).
+ED134 Children Who are Dual Lang Learners 2 credits (2 lec hrs/wk) This course focuses on the unique characteristics of teaching young children who are Dual Language Learners (DLL).
 Theory and best practice are studied.
 Emphasis is on developmentally appropriate curriculum and strategies to help dual language learners thrive in a classroom setting.
 This course may be taken 1 time for credit.
+Course classification: LDC

-ED135 Teaching Math to Young Children 3 credits (3 lec hrs/wk)

-Young children live in a world full of mathematics!
+ED135 Teaching Math to Young Children 3 credits (3 lec hrs/wk) Young children live in a world full of mathematics!
 This curriculum course focuses on the pre-math concepts and early math concepts important for young children (pre-kindergarten through second grade) to grasp so they can be successful in math throughout their lives.
 Positive approaches to the subject of mathematics will be emphasized.
+This course may be taken 1 time for credit.